project-improv/improv/README.md

-# rasp
+# improv
-Real-time Analysis and Stimulation Platform
+Adaptive Platform for Real-time Analysis and Stimulation of Neural Circuits